HarbourFront MRT station

 HarbourFront MRT station is an underground Mass Rapid Transit (MRT) interchange station in Singapore.
-The termini of the North East Line (NEL) and Circle Line (CCL), the station serves the HarbourFront area and Sentosa.
-Surrounding retail and commercial developments include VivoCity and HarbourFront Centre, and the station is near HarbourFront Bus Interchange and the Singapore Cruise Centre.
+A station on the Circle Line (CCL) and terminus of the North East Line, it serves the HarbourFront area and Sentosa.
+Surrounding retail and commercial developments include VivoCity and the station is near HarbourFront Bus Interchange and the Singapore Cruise Centre.

 The NEL station was first announced as World Trade Centre MRT station in March 1996 as one of the line's 16 stations.
 Its construction involved several road diversions and the opening of the drainage culverts.
 The NEL station was completed on 20 June 2003.
 The CCL platforms opened on 8 October 2011 along with Stages 4 and 5 of the line.

 Reflecting the station's location by the Singapore Strait, the station concourse has an elliptical motif resembling a ship hull.
 The station features three artworks as part of the Art-in-Transit programme.
 The NEL platforms and concourse display a series of line-drawings by Ian Woo, while the CCL platforms feature Commuting Waves by Jason Ong and a set of art seats entitled Matrix.